-Applications are reviewed once monthly beginning around the middle of the month in all programs except Business Administration/General Business or Retail Management\, Communication Sciences & Disorders\\ and Education/Curriculum & Instruction Specialist in Music\\\.
-However, for optimum consideration for all programs but the three exceptions, completed applications should be submitted by the deadlines listed below.
-Failure to meet the published deadlines could lead to difficulties with admission to the requested term, financial aid and/or course selection.
+Applications are reviewed once monthly beginning around the middle of the month in all programs except Business Administration/General Business or Retail Management, Communication Sciences & Disorders and Education/Curriculum & Instruction Specialist in Music.
+The deadlines listed below are good guidelines, but NOT absolute deadlines.
+For optimum consideration for all programs but the three exceptions, completed applications should be submitted by the deadlines listed below to insure admission to the requested term, financial aid, and/or course selection.